jovanarandelovic/node-express-mongodb-jwt-rest-api-skeleton-testing/README.md

 The <strong><a href="https://github.com/davellanedam/node-express-mongodb-jwt-rest-api-skeleton">API</a></strong> tested: courtesy of <strong><a href="https://github.com/davellanedam">Daniel Avellaneda</a></strong>.</p>

-<p class="has-line-data" data-line-start="21" data-line-end="22">You will find more info about the requirements needed for running this API on your machine by clicking <strong>[here]<a href="https://github.com/davellanedam/node-express-mongodb-jwt-rest-api-skeleton">https://github.com/davellanedam/node-express-mongodb-jwt-rest-api-skeleton</a>.</strong></p>
+<p class="has-line-data" data-line-start="21" data-line-end="22">You will find more info about the requirements needed for running this API on your machine by clicking <strong><a href="https://github.com/davellanedam/node-express-mongodb-jwt-rest-api-skeleton">here</a>.</strong></p>
 <p class="has-line-data" data-line-start="23" data-line-end="24">REST/CRUD methods used:</p>
 <ul>
 <li class="has-line-data" data-line-start="24" data-line-end="25">POST/CREATE</li>